ericwbailey/ericwbailey.website/source/published/i-doubled-down-on-rss.md

 <em>Thank you</em>.

-Hitting good ol’ <kbd>CMD</kbd> + </kbd>F</kbd> and searching for “rss,” “feed,” or “subscribe” is a quick and easy method of discovery.
+Hitting good ol’ <kbd>CMD</kbd> + </kbd>F</kbd> and searching for “rss”, “feed”, or “subscribe” is a quick and easy method of discovery.
 Finding a persistent link in the footer?
 Bliss.

 A close second place is a RSS icon, although that means I have to visually scan for it.
 Remember, [the best icon is a text label](https://thomasbyttebier.be/blog/the-best-icon-is-a-text-label).